Media Center11 Things You May Not Know About Refugees

 Put yourself in the shoes of a refugee.
 You’ve already gone through two years of vetting, have been approved and are finally ready to start a new life where you can raise your children in safety, and then are told you have to wait at least four more months, but maybe as long as two years.
 That’s a hardship on families that is difficult to bear – especially for Syrian refugees who have fled a traumatic war situation.
 Many refugees have already spent years without a steady job, permanent housing or schooling for their children.
 When you’re a refugee, four months is a very long time to be in limbo, especially when you have children – or you are a child about to be reunited with her parents.

-Predominately-Muslim countries are bearing most of the burden of the Syrian refugee crisis.
-According to the United Nations Refugee agency, 2.5 million refugees are in Turkey, while Jordan, Iran, Lebanon, and Pakistan combined have another 4.3 million displaced people living in those countries.
+Actually, predominately-Muslim countries are bearing most of the burden of the Syrian refugee crisis.
+According to the United Nations Refugee agency, 3.6 million refugees are in Turkey, while Jordan, Iran, Lebanon, and Pakistan combined have another 1.9 million refugees living in those countries.
 In Lebanon, one out of three people is a Syrian refugee.
 Though these are refugees who are not settling permanently, they still have a huge impact on already strained resources and infrastructure- schools, housing and other services.
-The 85,000 – 12,587 from Syria – who were resettled in the United States in 2016 is a small number by comparison.
+The 22,874 (41 from Syria) who were resettled in the United States in 2018 is a small number by comparison.

 4. I’ve heard that most of the Syrian refugees coming here are men who are leaving their wives and children behind.
 Is that true?